dreamgrove/dreamgrove/content/balance/Compendium_News.md

 Patch notes can be found here https://us.forums.blizzard.com/en/wow/t/class-tuning-incoming-%E2%80%93-may-9/1582712/1

->Developers’ notes: In some single target scenarios it’s still looking optimal to cast Wrath in Lunar Eclipse.
-That doesn’t meet our goal for how Balance should play, so we’re reducing Wrath’s effectiveness outside Solar Eclipse and increasing its effectiveness inside Solar Eclipse to correct this.
-We’re also <br>>boosting Balance’s single target damage a small amount.
-<br>>Wrath Astral Power generation reduced to 8 (was 10).
+>Wrath Astral Power generation reduced to 8 (was 10).
-<br>>Wrath damage decreased by 5%.
+<br>Wrath damage decreased by 5%.
-<br>>Solar Eclipse now increases Wrath damage by 40% (was 20%).
+<br>Solar Eclipse now increases Wrath damage by 40% (was 20%).
-<br>>Soul of the Forest now increases Wrath’s Astral Power generation while in Solar Eclipse by 60% (was 30%).
+<br>Soul of the Forest now increases Wrath’s Astral Power generation while in Solar Eclipse by 60% (was 30%).

 All of these changes are fine, on Single Target we will always enter Solar Eclipse because of it, it does have a side-effect on AoE.
 <br>On 2 targets we will continue to enter Solar eclipse and wrath